Serious Cook’s Kitchen

-When a serious cook set out to create the kitchen of her dreams in a 80′s house in the California wine country, she thought about all the “crappy kitchens” she’d had to put up with over the years.
-“Function was my primary goal,” Care Morgenstern says.
+When Care Morgenstern set out to create the kitchen of her dreams in a 80’s house in the California wine country, she thought about all the “crappy kitchens” she’d had to put up with over the years.
+“Function was my primary goal,” Morgenstern says.
 “I hoped that it would look nice but I really wanted it to work the way I wanted.”
-As a retired, self-taught personal chef, her needs were basic but not simple.
+As a retired, self-taught personal chef, her needs were for a serious cook’s kitchen — basic but not simple.

 Many good kitchens have such a story — a path to beauty and success that required a detour.
 In this case, it was question of accepting what could be done “without knocking down walls and making do with the space I actually had.
 I really thought about the kitchen and the end result is much better than my original design,” she says.